fedidat/HexoSite/source/_posts/140-migrate-font-fork.md

 ## 2. Rename the file import

-This is what the different file import looked like in my `cactus` theme's styles.ejs:
+You will need to rename the CSS file import in your pages.
+This is what it looked like in my `cactus` theme's styles.ejs:

 ```diff
 - <%- css('lib/font-awesome/css/fontawesome-all.min') %>